eXascaleInfolab/PyExPool/README.md

 					jobs in RAM almost without the swapping latency  - approximate minimal latency of the workers monitoring in sec, float >= 0.
-			0 means automatically defined value (recommended, typically 2-3 sec).
+			0 means automatically defined value (recommended, typically 2-3 sec). name  - name of the execution pool to distinuguish traces from subsequently created execution pools (only on creation or termination)
 	"""

 	execute(job, async=True):